Jennifer Ward-Lealand: Biography

-Ward-Lealand was born in Wellington, New Zealand to Philippa "Pippa" Mary (née Ward) and Conrad Ainsley Lealand.
+Ward-Lealand was born in Wellington, New Zealand, to Philippa "Pippa" Mary (née Ward) and Conrad Ainsley Lealand.
 She has an older sister, Diana Mary Ward-Pickering and a half brother Simcha Lindt.
-From the age of seven, after experiencing the buzz of joining the cast of Oedipus Rex at Unity Theatre, Ward-Lealand knew that she wanted to be an actor.
+From the age of seven, after experiencing the buzz of joining the cast of Oedipus at Unity Theatre, Ward-Lealand knew that she wanted to be an actor.
+At aged 8, she had her first small role in the film Gone up North for Awhile directed by Paul Maunder.